 Master’s externs will receive a minimum of one hour of one-on-one supervision each week, provided by a licensed mental health counselor.
 Rotation of supervisors may occur at the half-year mark.
 This change in supervision is intended to help trainees establish comfort and familiarity with different theoretical models (including cognitive-behavioral, acceptance-based, and relational-cultural approaches) and different supervisory styles.
 Supervisors aim to help trainees find their own identity as clinicians.
 Live supervision is also used periodically to assist with clinical development.
 Externs will also participate in a one-hour case consultation with other staff members each week.
-Externs are invited to attend weekly staff meetings on Wednesday afternoons.
+Externs will also attend weekly staff meetings on Wednesday mornings.

 “I feel very privileged to have had my externship at Goucher.
 Though initially nervous about giving therapy for the first time, I was immediately made to feel a part of the team of amazing clinicians.
 Their support and encouragement given through supervision and consultation made me feel very comfortable and was the highlight of my externship experience.”

 Masters Extern, 2016

 Applicants must be enrolled in a master’s program in clinical or counseling psychology, and must be able to commit to 10-12 hours per week for the entire academic year (August 2019 through May 2020).
 Typically the review of application materials begin in early March 2019, with decisions being made by April 1, 2019.
 To apply, please send a cover letter and CV by email.
 Two letters of recommendation are also requested (to be submitted via email directly from the writer).
 These materials can be addressed to:

 1021 Dulaney Valley Road